athirapillai/411project/README.md

 ### Technologies that I will use to develop Oto include:
 - Spring MVC
+- [AWS Cognito](https://aws.amazon.com/cognito/) API to handle user accounts and authentication
 - [Imagga](https://imagga.com/) image categorization API
 - Databases: MySQL to store data, S3 storage on AWS to store image files
 - Deploy the final Oto project to my personal domain online

 ### Use cases:
-- User opens Oto to the thumbnails of the five shared themed albums, selects the first themed album "Sunsets", views grid of images of    sunsets and identifies the location of each sunset.
+- User successfully logs into Oto to the thumbnails of the five shared themed albums, selects the first themed album "Sunsets", views grid of images of sunsets and identifies the location of each sunset.
-- User opens Oto to the thumbnails of the five shared themed albums, selects the third themed album "Mountains", and clicks "Upload".
+- User successfully logs into Oto to the thumbnails of the five shared themed albums, selects the third themed album "Mountains", and clicks "Upload".
 The user then selects the image file of the desired photo to upload, adds a caption and additional information, and posts the image to the album for others to view.
-- User opens Oto to the thumbnails of the five shared themed albums, selects the fourth album "Water", and scrolls through the images.
+- User successfully logs into Oto to the thumbnails of the five shared themed albums, selects the fourth album "Water", and scrolls through the images.
 One particular image in the album piques the user's interest, because it displays one of the user's favorite lakes.
 The user clicks the heart icon in the corner of the image to favorite this image to view later.
-- User opens Oto to the thumbnails of the five themed albums and selects the button beneath the albums titled "Favorites".
+- User successfully logs into Oto to the thumbnails of the five themed albums and selects the button beneath the albums titled "Favorites".
 The user scrolls through images that were previously favorited, and these images are also categorized with the Imagga API.

 ## **Project Schedule**
 There will be a total of three checkpoints, one for every two weeks for the rest of the semester.